-The person who takes out the order is called the applicant or protected person.
-The person who it is taken out against (abusive person) is called the respondent.
+The person who takes out the order is called the 'applicant' or 'protected person'.
+The person who it is taken out against is called 'the respondent'.

 Intervention orders are made up of a list of conditions.
 Conditions set boundaries for how, when, and where people have anything to do with each other and/or other members of a family.

 There are many conditions, here are some examples that a respondent must comply with:

 - No contact by text, phone calls, or social media

 - No threats

 - No going to children’s school/childcare

 - No going to the applicant’s workplace or gym